adamsallisong/adamsallisong.github.io/_portfolio/hadoop-ec2.md

 It is important to note that anytime you break the SSH connection to an instance these environment variables are not persisted on the instances.

 ### Hadoop Specific Configurations
 Several of the Hadoop files need to be updated to reflect the Public DNS and host names for the AWS EC2 instances.
 It is important to note that when an EC2 instance is restarted the publicDNS will change and all file will have to updated.
 I made these updates for each file by using the vim text editor directly within the bash terminal.
-The first configuration file to update is $HADOOP_CONF_DIR/hadoop-env.sh to match our $JAVA_HOME environment variable.
+The first configuration file to update is HADOOP_CONF_DIR/hadoop-env.sh to match our JAVA_HOME environment variable.

 Important Files to Understand
 * **core-site.xml**: The main configuration file for Hadoop.
 This file provides Hadoop with the default file system (fs.defaultFS) which is the publicDNS for the namenode (master).
 Adding this property allows for shortcut referencing of the dfs when running namenode commands.